u0736263/exerPythCombineFiles/README.md

 ## Push your updated file to your GitHub repository

+* (2024 update) Instructions to do this with Google Colab can be found at: https://github.com/cmcntsh/OpenJupyterNBinGoogleColab
 * This can be done in VSCode.
   * In VSCode click on the Source Control button.
   * You should see the files that had changes.
 (Mine has the original file which shows an M next to it and a new file which says checkpoint in the name.
 You really only need to push the original file, but if you push both it shouldn't hurt anything.)